eBay/tsv-utils/docs/AboutTheCode.md

 ## Code structure

-There is directory for each tool, plus one directory for shared code (`common`).
+There is a directory for each tool, plus one directory for shared code (`common`).
 The tools all have a similar structure.
 Code is typically in one file, e.g. `tsv-uniq.d`.
 Functionality is broken into three pieces:

 * A class managing command line options. e.g. `TsvUniqOptions`.
-* A function reading reading input and processing each line. e.g. `tsvUniq`.
+* A function reading input and processing each line. e.g. `tsvUniq`.
 * A `main` routine putting it all together.

 Documentation for each tool is found near the top of the main file, both in the help text and the option documentation.
 The [tsv-utils code documentation](https://tsv-utils.dpldocs.info/) is also useful for understanding the code.

 The simplest tool is `number-lines`.
-It is useful as an illustration of the code outline followed by the other tools. `tsv-select` and `tsv-uniq` also have straightforward functionality, but employ a few more D programming concepts. `tsv-select` uses templates and compile-time programming in a somewhat less common way, it may be clearer after gaining some familiarity with D templates.
+It is useful as an illustration of the code outline followed by the other tools. `tsv-select` and `tsv-uniq` also have straightforward functionality, but employ a few more D programming concepts. `tsv-select` uses templates and compile-time programming in a somewhat less common way; it may be clearer after gaining some familiarity with D templates.
 A non-templatized version of the source code is included for comparison.

 `tsv-append` has a simple code structure.
 It's one of the newer tools.
-It's only additional complexity is that writes to an 'output range' rather than directly to standard output.
+It's only additional complexity is that it writes to an 'output range' rather than directly to standard output.
 This enables better encapsulation for unit testing. `tsv-sample`, another new tool, is written in a similar fashion.
 The code is only a bit more complicated, but the algorithm is much more interesting.

 `tsv-sample` is one of the newest tools and one of the better code examples.
 Sampling is algorithmically interesting and the code includes implementations of a number of sampling methods.

 `tsv-join` and `tsv-filter` also have relatively straightforward functionality, but support more use cases resulting in more code. `tsv-filter` in particular has more elaborate setup steps that take a bit more time to understand. `tsv-filter` uses several features like delegates (closures) and regular expressions not used in the other tools.

-`tsv-summarize` is one or the more recent tools.
+`tsv-summarize` is one of the more recent tools.
 It uses a more object oriented style than the other tools, this makes it relatively easy to add new operations.
 It also makes quite extensive use of built-in unit tests.

 The `common` directory has code shared by the tools.
 See the [tsv-utils.common code documentation](https://tsv-utils.dpldocs.info/tsv_utils.common.html) for a description of the classes.